langautier/scanned-photos/README.md

     ReDim aFileSize(0) As String
 End Sub
 Property Let fileSize(fs As String)
-' merge proposed device with our current list maintaining an alphabetical sorted list Dim i As Integer, nbkey As Integer
+Dim i As Integer, nbkey As Integer
 If aFileSize(0) = "" Then
     aFileSize(0) = fs